malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

 > entities with medium/bad result GT and LLM-result compared
 - filename (since LLM mostly does not see name): is not so important
 - technique (very specific and too general result by LLM): must be improved
-- line_numbers (even though the given file was the same, the detected locations were only moderate): must be improved
+- line_numbers (even though the given file was the same, the detected locations were only moderate, LLM even recog; In the right cases, the LLM recognized mostly the right places, but in the wrong cases, unfortunately it also recognized line numbers, although there shouldn't be any at all): must be improved

 > conclusion/outlook